Chaitach/Final/README.md

 - delete saved quotation
 - back to add quotation page

-all functions are woring fine
+all functions are working fine